Clinical Informatics Fellowship

 The fellowship's goal is to develop leaders with expertise in biomedical informatics and health information technology who are prepared to advance the science and practice of clinical informatics within health care delivery systems.
 The fellowship will provide physicians with experiential training in alignment with ACGME guidelines.
 Upon successful completion of the two-year program, fellows will be eligible for board certification in clinical informatics.
 The program's educational experiences will consist of rotations, didactic sessions (including courses), an independent research project, and the option to practice in the fellow's primary clinical specialty.

 Rotations consist of assignments to a working unit of the UCLA Health Information Services and Solutions department.
 This presents a unique opportunity for fellows to work in a health care delivery system which has been named among the nation's "Most Wired" by Hospitals and Health Networks magazine and honored with the HIMSS Analytics' - Acute Care Stage 7 Award, representing attainment of the highest level of electronic medical record progress at hospitals and health systems.
-Most recently, only 1.2 percent of the more than 5,400 U.S. hospitals in the HIMSS Analytics Database have received this recognition.
 This fellowship program is designed to allow a highly flexible rotation sequence, customized to the fellow's career goals and prior clinical experience.

 Didactic activities are delivered by expert faculty, covering the core curriculum, journal club and case studies.
 Fellows also participate in clinical and research conferences and other educational activities.
 Coursework in biomedical informatics is available through UCLA’s Master of Science in Clinical Research graduate degree program, and other important courses related to biomedical informatics research, including statistical analysis, are available through the UCLA Bioinformatics Interdepartmental Program.
-Fellows have the option of pursuing a Master's degree as part of the two-year program.
+Fellows pursue a Master's degree as part of the two-year program.
 Additionally, the fellow will complete the following informatics-related didactics: